yayoi-chi/yaya-world/content/en/gallery/creations/index.md

     caption: I'm no one's pet!
 This was a fun illustration I did to use for my schedule!
   - image: SmortYayoi.png
     caption: What's my favorite thing to do?
 Play VNs!
 What's my second favorite?
 Doing homework 😆
+  - image: ADayOutWithaFriend.png
+    caption: What my third favorite thing to do?
+Hang out with Frazzle!
 ---

 I draw too!
 That's right I don't just play games, but I also like to draw.
 I will even stream my art, you can check out my past art streams on [YouTube](https://www.youtube.com/playlist?list=PLkFe_D6-Ml98xWkSINAfE8FWSVrdK2iIg).
 I try to do at least one art stream a week, so please check it out, and check out my finished works below!